zacanger/dotfiles/README.md

   * `chromium.list`: chrome extensions
   * `gem.list`: I guess I need Ruby
   * `brew.list`: I use a Mac at work.
-* I have two directories hidden from git (`~/x/` and `~/bin/x/`);
-  they're referenced in some other files, and hold executables that are either totally non-free, totally non-original, totally full of extra stuff i don't want in my path, or just totally too large to want to put under version control.
+* I have a directory `~/bin/x` hidden from version control.
+It may be referenced in a few other files.
+This directory contains nonfree and/or non-original executables.